Skip Navigation

 Annotation: This report sets out the major policy of the U.S. Department of Health and Human Services (DHHS) on the role of diet in health.
 Developed in response to increasing recognition that the major nutritional problems among Americans are a result of dietary excesses and imbalances rather than deficiencies of single nutrients, the report reviews the scientific evidence on the relationship of diet and chronic disease risk and makes dietary recommendations which can improve the health of many Americans, including that of mothers and children.
 A separate volume lists the summary and recommendations from the full report.

-Keywords: Alcohol, Anemia, Breastfeeding, Child nutrition, Dental care, Diabetes mellitus, Gastrointestinal diseases, Health, Health promotion, Hypertension, Infant nutrition, Maternal nutrition, Nervous system disorders, Nutrition, Obesity, Oral health, Policies, Prevention
+Keywords: Alcohol, Anemia, Breastfeeding, Child nutrition, Diabetes mellitus, Gastrointestinal diseases, Health, Health promotion, Hypertension, Infant nutrition, Maternal nutrition, Nervous system disorders, Nutrition, Obesity, Oral health, Oral health care, Policies, Prevention

 National Institutes of Health.
 1979.
 Report of the Hypertension Task Force.
 Washington, DC: National Institutes of Health, 9 v.